zetavg/chromium-website/site/chromium-os/developer-library/reference/development/developer-information-for-chrome-os-devices/samsung-sandy-bridge/coreboot-vmx-hack/index.md

 ```

 Note that while most of these commands can be run on the device, some will
-require tools that are available in the Chromium OS SDK (like cbfstool and a
+require tools that are available in the ChromiumOS SDK (like cbfstool and a
 compiler/assembler).
 So you should extract the bios on the device, and then do
 all the other commands on your development system.
 You can transfer the file via
 scp.